CRASHSpace/COVID-19-3dprints/printfarm/Readme.md

 0.75" Strap Locks | |[72 Straplocks PLA](https://github.com/CRASHSpace/COVID-19-3dprints/raw/master/printfarm/MP10/0.4%20Nozzle/PLA/PLA_04_72Xstrap_lock_MP10.gcode) |

 ## Setup
 NOTE!
-When you turn off the printer, it loses it's Z-Offset.
-Make sure you reset this when the power is turned off.
+When you turn off the printer, it can lose it's Z-Offset.
+Make sure you check this after any power cycle.

 ## Cleaning
 Clean the nozzle while it is heating up -- MORE INFORMATION TO FOLLOW

-## Manual level process
+## Manual level process (tramming the bed)
 You need to manually level the bed before printing!
-MORE INFORMATION TO FOLLOW.
+- Zero out the system
+  - Unplug the probe sensor connector located on the right side of the print head
+  - Set the Z-Offset to 0 (Move -> Tune)
+  - Pull print head out of seated position (this ensures nozzle cannot crash into bed)
+  - Initiate Auto-Level from the touch screen (this will go over the bed using the mechanical level switch and zero out all mesh leveling data)
+- Perform manual leveling
+  - Lower the bed by tightening the 4 leveling knobs to ensure nozzle will not crash into bed during the leveling process (they are upside down, so remember righty tighty is relative :)
+  - Ensure nozzle is clear of any ooze and place head back into place
+  - Select the Manual Level Code from the print menu
+  - The system will wait for the bed to heat up before continuing
+    - The head will then go near each of the leveling knobs and lower to 0.28mm.
+Use your favorite leveling paper that is near this to check for friction and adjust at each stop
+- When complete plug in the leveling probe and perform auto-leveling with bed preheated to printing temps
+- Set the Z-offset upon the start of the next print